Webster's Unabridged Dictionary - Letter L - Page 46

 Syn: To linger; delay; lag; saunter; tarry.

-Loiter (v. t.) 消磨(時間),混(日子)[O][(+away/ out) be about; "The high school students like to loiter in the Central Square"; "Who is this man that is hanging around the department?" [syn: loiter, lounge, footle, lollygag, loaf, lallygag, hang around, mess about, tarry, linger, lurk, mill about, mill around].
+Loiter (v. t.) 消磨(時間),混(日子)[O][(+away/ out) Be about; "The high school students like to loiter in the Central Square"; "Who is this man that is hanging around the department?" [syn: loiter, lounge, footle, lollygag, loaf, lallygag, hang around, mess about, tarry, linger, lurk, mill about, mill around].

 Loiterer (n.) 閒蕩的人 One who loiters; an idler.

 Loiterer (n.)
 An idle vagrant; a tramp.
+[Obs.] -- Bp.
+Sanderson.

 Loiteringly (adv.)
 In a loitering manner.
+Lok

 Lok (n.)
 Alt. of Loki.

-Locao (n.)
+Lokao (n.)
 A green vegetable dye imported from China.

 Loke (n.)
 A private path or road; also, the wicket or hatch of a door.
+[Prov.
+Eng.]

 Lokorys (n.)
 Liquorice.
+[Obs.] -- Chaucer.

 Loligo (n.)
+(Zool.)
 A genus of cephalopods, including numerous species of squids, common on the coasts of America and Europe.
 They are much used for fish bait.

 Lolled (imp. & p. p.) of Loll.